EmadAliEmad/BERT-Fine_tuning-for-Movie-Sentiment-Analysis/README.md

 The model achieved strong performance on the IMDB test set (using 10,000 samples).
 *   **Accuracy:** ~0.87
 *   **ROC AUC:** ~0.94
-*(Replace with your actual evaluation metrics from your Kaggle output, if different.)*

 You can view the full interactive plots (Training History, Confusion Matrix, ROC Curve) by opening the `.html` files located in the `outputs/` folder of this repository directly in your web browser.